 Chimes, foley, sweeps, background percussion and pretty much anything else that is mellow sounding can be added in.
 Voices or samples of vocals from a speech (often from old movies) can also be included in your track to create that certain vibe.
 Processing vocals with EQ, distortion and other effects can create some unique sounds.
 Make sure that the sample you choose blends with the rest of the song in a cohesive way.

 The mixing and mastering process in Lo-Fi music is minimal.
 The bass of most Lo-Fi tracks is set pretty loud to give the track a solid foundation.
-If you are struggling to find inspiration on how to produce a Lo-fi track maybe this video will help.
+If you are struggling to find inspiration on how to produce a Lo-fi track maybe this video below will help.

 Most Lo-Fi artists and tracks still live in the realm of ‘underground’ music.
 Safe to say, you probably won’t be hearing this laid-back subculture of music on the radio any time soon.
 There are, however, many live streams and online radio stations dedicated to Lo-Fi.
 Websites such as Chillpop and Chilledcow are just a few examples of Lo-Fi radio streams.
 The market for Lo-Fi music isn’t saturated just yet, so maybe you could create your own Lo-Fi live stream and see where it goes.